 This page is to discuss the different types of protection dogs and where the Cane Corso fits in.
 Personal protection dogs can be broken down into two main categories: the Natural Guardian and the Agitation trained Attack Dog.
 Both Dogs at their highest levels can be true man stoppers.
 While the end results may be similar, what causes these two types to attack/protect come from two very different sources.

 The Agitation trained attack dog is one that has a very high prey drive and is easily agitated.
 In fact the higher the prey drive and the easier it is to agitate him the better working ability he is said to have.
 Some fine examples of this type of dog are the working Belgian Malinois and working Shepard breeds.
 This type of dog performs from some type of trigger, it may be a trainers command or the way a person is acting.
-Advanced agitation training teaches it to respond to a specific condition or command (some type of specific trigger).
 These types of dogs have both advantages and disadvantages.

 Advantages of an agitation trained attack dog.

 - Agitation work can stiffen up an indecisive dog, or break the “taboo” a dog might have against biting a person, thus making possible varying degrees of usefulness in dogs who could not otherwise qualify for guard dog work.

 - Agitation training makes it easy to set up situations in which a dog can demonstrate his readiness to bite a person who acts a certain way.

 - His reputation of being attack trained may discourage intruders.